 The scheme works in partnership with agencies across the public and voluntary sector to provide platforms where survivors can have a voice to inform the planning, development and delivery of violence against women services, including domestic abuse and sexual violence.

-“The current SEEds project covers Cardiff and the Vale and Gwent areas.
-We are 12 women who meet regularly on a voluntary basis to inform and influence violence against women national, regional and local policies, planning, campaigns and services.
-We work with a variety of stakeholders including the Welsh Government, Local Authorities and other specialist Violence Against Women, Domestic Abuse and Sexual Violence services and providers.
-We meet monthly to share learning, discuss current issues and plan our work for the next quarter.”
+“The current SEEds project covers Cardiff and the Vale, Gwent and Western Bay.
+We are a group of women who meet regularly on a voluntary basis to inform and influence violence against women policies, planning, campaigns and services.
+We feel very passionate about raising awareness of all forms of violence against women and to this end engage with a variety of stakeholders including the Welsh Government, Local Authorities and other specialist Violence Against Women, Domestic Abuse and Sexual Violence services.
+We meet monthly to share learning, discuss current issues and plan our activities going forward.”

 Influencing and informing

 SEEdS have worked to influence policy and practice across Wales.
 To date, this includes:

 SEEdS participants are supported and encouraged to speak out about their own and other survivor’s experiences of violence and abuse.